daKmoR/testing-workflow-for-web-components/README.md

 And we're finally back in business! :tada:

-ok bug fixed - can we please get back to coverage? thank you :p
+ok bug fixed - can we please get back to coverage? thank you :pray:

 ### Back to coverage